 - The main cast in Code Lyoko is entirely made of teenagers (though one of them is technically in her twenties, retaining a teenager's body and personality due to being trapped in a virtual world for eleven years) who regularly use a highly advanced computer to go on a virtual world and fight a powerful evil AI.
 The trope is justified, however: the recruiter (Jérémy) was a teenager himself, and he has to rely on his friends because if he had gone to ask for adults' help, they would have 1) Shut down the computer without leaving him time to free Aelita from it and 2) Probably seized the machine and used its extremely dangerous tech for unhealthy purposes.
 Plus, whenever the heroes try to rely on adults for help, it almost always ends up with Adults Are Useless in application.
 And even when it doesn't, they always lose their memories thanks to the supercomputer's Return to the Past program.

 - Exaggerated and justified in Ben 10, where the Omnitrix, a watch-like alien device known as the most powerful weapon in this universe, was actually intended for experienced Retired Badass Max Tennyson.
-However, his 10 years old grandson Ben happened to find it first, and his DNA was close enough to Max's to have the Omnitrix taking him as its owner; after that, the Omnitrix being a Clingy MacGuffin, Ben is unable to remove it and the error cannot be undone.
+However, his 10-year-old grandson Ben happened to find it first, and his DNA was close enough to Max's to have the Omnitrix take him as its owner; after that, the Omnitrix being a Clingy MacGuffin, Ben is unable to remove it and the error cannot be undone.
 By the time it can, Max has convinced the Omnitrix's creator Azmuth to let Ben keep it, believing the kid has potential.